If you’re passionate about public libraries, becoming a Board member is a great way to serve your community!

 - Cook Park Library and Aspen Drive Library reference desks during library hours.

-Petition papers must be filed with the Library’s Administration Office at the Cook Park Library in Libertyville beginning Monday, December 14, 2020 through Monday, December 21, 2020, during regular business hours.
+Petition papers must be filed with the Library’s Administration Office at the Cook Park Library in Libertyville weekdays beginning Monday, December 14, 2020 through Monday, December 21, 2020, during library hours.